johatfie/resume/README.md

 The other option I thought of was Latex.
 Latex is something I experimented with in school and it creates beautiful documents.
 So, I decided to go with Latex.

 I also wanted it to be extremely easy to make changes and produce a new version of the documents, preferably from the command line.
-So, I decided to use a makefile to do everything at once.
+So, I decided to use a `Makefile` to do everything at once.

 Many hours went into creating this project and refining it over the years.
 Mostly because I am not very experienced with Latex.
 However, I could not be happier with the results.
 It is a joy to make updates to my resume and then build new documents with a command.
 Most of the time I have spent on this project was in the initial creation and in the major additions, i.e. adding the public and the recruiter preview versions, for example.
 Updates like listing a new job are trivial and take very little time at all.